Farming Simulator: Farming Simulator 23

 Farming Simulator 23 was released for iOS/Android and Nintendo Switch on May 23, 2023.
 The game features 100 pieces of equipment, 130 on Nintendo Switch.
 Like Farming Simulator 22, it sees the introduction of weeding, production chains, and new crops: grapes, olives, and sorghum.
 It is also the first mobile version to feature chickens.

+Farming Simulator 26

+Farming Simulator 26 was released for iOS/Android and Nintendo Switch on May 19, 2026.

 Release history

 There are nine main series titles with five mobile titles, including the 2017 Nintendo Switch standalone edition.
 There are also two "bonus titles" for retro systems.